-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON MAY 30, 2019
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON MAY 28, 2020

-The 2019 Proxy Statement and 2018 Annual Report of WESCO International, Inc. are available to review at: www.proxydocs.com/wcc.
+The 2020 Proxy Statement and 2019 Annual Report of WESCO International, Inc. are available to review at: www.proxydocs.com/wcc.
+A copy of our Form 10-K/A is available upon request, without charge.
+Any request should be directed to our Corporate Secretary at the Company's headquarters office.

 We are pleased to continue to take advantage of the Securities and Exchange Commission (the "SEC") rule that permits companies to furnish proxy materials to stockholders over the Internet.
-On or about April 15, 2019, we will begin mailing proxy materials.
+On or about April 13, 2020, we will begin mailing proxy materials.
 A Notice of Internet Availability of Proxy Materials (the "Notice") contains instructions on how to vote online or by telephone, or in the alternative, request a paper copy of the proxy materials and a proxy card.
 By furnishing a Notice and access to our proxy materials by the Internet, we are lowering the costs and reducing the environmental impact of our Annual Meeting.
 We encourage you to sign up for direct email notice of the availability of future proxy materials by submitting your email address when you vote your proxy via the Internet.